• This field is for validation purposes and should be left unchanged.

 River flooding on the other hand, occurs when a river overspills its banks and river waters can no longer be contained within its channel.
 These events are more common in areas with a wetter climate and have longer rainstorm seasons, as well as areas close to melting snow and ice.

-What are the Main Causes of Floods?
+What Are the Main Causes of Floods?

 Floods can occur due to several different, and often simultaneous, factors.
 However, one of the biggest causes of floods, especially in cases of flash floods, is excessive and heavy rainfall.
 When rainfall in low-lying areas and urban environments fall faster than the ground can absorb, water height rapidly rise, resulting in floods.
 Extreme rainfall in river courses contribute to flooding as well, as water travels down and overflows riverbanks onto surrounding land.